-Effective treatment of light sensitive eczema require regular application of Eczema-Ltd III and using jojoba oil.
-Beside using Eczema-Ltd III and jojoba oil, we also recommand that you use CityBlock by Clinique (SPF 40) which provides the most blockage from the sun.
+Effective treatment of light sensitive eczema requires a regular application of Eczema-Ltd III and using jojoba oil.
+Beside using Eczema-Ltd III and jojoba oil, we also recommend that you use CityBlock by Clinique (SPF 40) which provides the most blockage from the sun.

 In general, treatment of facial eczema involves:

 - Avoidance of the cause, if known e.g. avoid chemicals producing contact allergy, or use appropriate sunscreens to minimize sun exposure.